- FAMRI Center

 Janice Tsoh, PhD

-Research program focuses on smoking cessation treatment in special populations including Asian Americans, and clients in substance abuse treatment.
-She is interested in the use of social network and support in promoting utilization of and delivering evidence-based treatment in underserved populations.
-Dr. Janice Tsoh is an Associate Adjunct Professor in the Department of Psychiatry at UCSF.
+Research program focuses on smoking cessation treatment in vulnerable populations including Asian Americans, and clients in substance abuse treatment.
+She is interested in the use of social network and digital health technology to promote utilization of and delivering evidence-based treatment in underserved populations.
+Dr. Janice Tsoh is a Professor of Psychiatry at UCSF.
 She is a licensed clinical psychologist who has specialized in behavioral medicine and health psychology.
 Her current research program focuses on nicotine dependence and depression, smoking cessation treatment in special populations, and health promotion in underserved Asian American communities.
-Dr. Tsoh has led or co-led 13 smoking cessation treatment studies combining the use of psychological and pharmacological treatments targeting smokers in special populations, including smokers with comorbid disorders such as depressive disorders in outpatient psychiatric settings, substance use disorders in drug treatment settings, pregnant smokers in prenatal care settings, and Asian American smokers in the community and primary care settings.
+Dr. Tsoh has led or co-led more than 15 smoking cessation treatment studies combining the use of psychological and pharmacological treatments targeting smokers in community and practice-based settings, including smokers with comorbid disorders such as depressive disorders in outpatient psychiatric settings, substance use disorders in drug treatment settings, pregnant smokers in prenatal care settings, and Asian American smokers in the community and primary care settings.
 She is a core faculty in three pre-doctoral and postdoctoral training programs at UCSF: the Clinical Psychology Training Program, the NIDA Fellowship Training Program in Substance Abuse Treatment and Services Research, and the Center for Tobacco Control Research and Education Fellowship.

 State University of New York, Binghamton, NY, BA, 1990, Psychology University of Rhode Island, Kingston, RI, MA, 1993, Clinical Psychology University of Mississippi/Veterans Affairs Med.
 Center, Jackson, MS, Residency, 1995, Clinical Psychology University of Rhode Island, Kingston, RI, PhD, 1995, Clinical Psychology University of Texas M.D.
 Anderson Cancer Center, Houston, TX, Postdoc, 1997, Cancer Prevention University of California San Francisco, Postdoc, 1999, Substance Abuse University of California San Francisco, Certificate, 2002, Clinical Research